-US Liberalisation Day: 195 Countries hit by new wave of reciprocal tariffs
+US Liberation Day: 195 Countries hit by new wave of reciprocal tariffs

-So Liberalisation Day came at last and as expected, it sent shockwaves across the globe, hitting hard stock markets, which according to Statista, had their worst day since 2020 last week.
-With the latest announcements, many experts are now saying ‘economic depression is no longer a possibility but a probability’
+So Liberation Day came at last and, as expected, it sent shockwaves across the globe, hitting hard stock markets, which according to Statista, had their worst day since 2020 last week.
+With the latest announcements, many experts are now saying ‘economic depression is no longer a possibility but a probability’.

 So, what are the US Tariffs impacting UK Trade?